“Light your wands, can’t you? And hurry, we have little time!”

 -- Griphook the Goblin in the Lestrange Gringotts Vault (DH26)

-Causes a small beam of light to shine from the end of the caster’s wand.
+The Wand-Lighting Charm causes a small beam of light to shine from the end of the caster’s wand.
 The light is a directed beam rather than a general light source.

 References from the canon